amakor97/amakor97/README.md

-Hi, I’m @amakor97.
+# Hi, I’m @amakor97.

-I am a junior front-end developer from Russia.
+I am a junior frontend developer from Russia.

 Looking for a job in Saint-Petersburg, Russia or remote.

 My skills are:

 HTML5

 CSS3